Deploy resources with ARM templates and Azure portal

 - Deploy resources to the resource group.

-In addition, you can also deploy an ARM template to create Azure resources.
+Also, you can create a customized ARM template to deploy Azure resources.

 This article shows both methods.